Origin and History

 The regiment had 2 squadrons and was always mounted on grey horses.

-On July 1 1751, when a Royal warrant reorganised the British cavalry, the regiment was designated as the "2nd (Royal North British) Regiment of Dragoons".
+On July 1, 1751, when a Royal warrant reorganised the British cavalry, the regiment was designated as the "2nd (Royal North British) Regiment of Dragoons".
+In 1753, the regiment marched into Lancashire with detached troops in Somersetshire.
+In 1754, it was stationed in Somersetshire; and in 1755 at Northampton and other towns in that part of the kingdom.

-At the end of 1755, a company of light dragoons was added to the regiment.
+In 1755, the regiment was increased to 357 officers and men.
+Shortly afterwards, a company of light dragoons was added to the regiment.

 During the Seven Years' War, the regiment was under the command of: